Axa Investment Managers

-Axa Investment Managers (Axa IM) is a global investment management firm.
-It operates as one of the global investment arms of BNP Paribas, a French multinational universal bank and financial services holding company headquartered in Paris.
+Axa Investment Managers (Axa IM) was an investment management company and subsidiary of Axa.
+It was acquired by BNP Paribas in December 2024 and the subsequently merged into BNP Paribas Asset Management on 31 December 2025.

 History

 In 1994, Axa created an investment management subsidiary under the name, Axa Asset Management.
 It operated separately from the insurance business lines and was headed by Jean-Pierre Hellebuyck.

 In 1997, Henri de Castries launched AXA Investment Managers (Axa IM) which Axa Asset Management became a part of.
 Donald Brydon was selected to be its chief executive officer.

 In 1996, Dominique Senequier joined Axa and founded the Axa Private equity platform.
 It operated under Axa IM until 2013 where it was spun off as a separate firm and renamed Ardian.

 During 1999, Axa IM paid US$125 million for a controlling stake in the Rosenberg Group, an active quantitative global equity manager based in California.
 It was renamed to "Rosenberg Equities" which now operates as the quantitative investment platform under Axa IM.
 In the same year, AXA Real Estate Investment Managers was also established.
 It was eventually renamed to the "Real Assets" platform.

 In 2002, Axa IM set up its Structure Finance division.

 In 2005, Axa IM purchased the investment firm, Framlington Group from HSBC Holdings and Comerica for US$342.5 million.
 It was renamed to "Framlington Equities" which now operates as a long term equity active management platform under Axa IM.

 In 2006, Axa IM established a joint venture with Shanghai Pudong Development Bank.
 The resulting joint venture was AXA SPDB Investment Managers Co., Ltd, which is based in China.

 In 2008, Axa IM set up a joint venture with Kyobo Life Insurance Company.
 The resulting joint venture was Kyobo AXA Investment Managers, which is based in South Korea.